The Prince of Pilsen

 The Prince of Pilsen is a lost 1926 American silent romantic comedy film directed by Paul Powell and starring Anita Stewart and George Sidney.
 David Belasco produced the film.
-It was based on a 1903 Broadway musical, The Prince of Pilsen, by Gustav Luders.
+It was based on a 1903 Broadway musical, The Prince of Pilsen, by Frank S. Pixley and music by Gustav Luders.

 The film was parodied by Mack Sennett that same year as The Prince of Pilsener.